 What to do if you fall ill

-If you start experiencing the symptoms of COVID-19 (see below) you should immediately start self-isolating.
+If you start experiencing the symptoms of COVID-19 (see below) or you have a positive test result, you should immediately start self-isolating for 10 days.
 This means you have to stay home, and you cannot go outside to exercise or buy food.
 It’s a good idea to contact anyone you’ve been in close contact within the last 48 hours to let them know that you’re having symptoms and that they should get tested as soon as possible.

 You can treat symptoms at home by resting, drinking lots of water, and taking over-the-counter painkillers such as ibuprofen and paracetamol.
 If you’re concerned about your symptoms, use the NHS 111 online coronavirus service.

 - Loss of (or change to) your sense of taste and smell

 In addition to all of the above, you should try to maintain a healthy lifestyle.
 This will not prevent you from contracting the virus, but generally being in good health means you are less likely to become seriously ill.